Kelym/kelym.github.io/_projects/2020-11-01-CovariateShift.md

 ---
 image: 20201101-chopsticks-grasping.jpg
 title: Grasping with Chopsticks&#58; Combating Covariate Shift in Model-free Imitation Learning for Fine Manipulation
-excerpt: We focus on imitation learning for fine manipulation and use the chopsticks robot as our test bed.
-Imitation learning traditionally suffers from the covariate shift phenomenon that causes poor generalization.
-We propose three approaches to reduce covariate shift, none of which requires access to an interactive expert or a model, unlike previous approaches.
-We demonstrate our methods on chopsticks-grasping task, and observe the agent's success rate increase from 37.3% to 80%, which is comparable to the human expert performance of 82.6%.
+excerpt: Can you use chopsticks to grasp tiny balls?
+The radius of the ball is 7mm or 10mm.
+So, if you miss the grasping point by 0.5mm, the task would fail.
+We actually teach a robot to use chopsticks to autonomously grasp these tiny objects at 80% success rate, comparable to human expert performance of 82.6%.
+We do so by imitation learning and by proposing three novels approaches to combat covariate shift in imitation leanring.
 author: <b>Liyiming Ke</b>, Jingqiang Wang, Tapomayukh Bhattacharjee, Byron Boots, Siddhartha S. Srinivasa
 venue: ICRA
 year: 2021